jedwards4b/cesm2cases/README.md

 # cesm2cases

-This README is for storing your cesm2 case in your own git repository.
+This repository is a template for storing your cesm2 case using git.
 It is a lightweight way for the cesm experimentor to keep track of cases.

 1. Create a cesm2cases fork on github - you only need to do this once.
 You are forking the repository at https://github.com/jedwards4b/cesm2cases